 The cost of any protection policy depends on the level of cover you want, and a variety of other factors, such as your health and age.
 However, cover may be more affordable than you think, and there are usually plenty of competitive deals available if you shop around and compare policies from a range of different insurers.

-According to comparison site Insurance Hero, the average price of a £100,000 level life insurance policy with a 30-year term would be £17.37 for someone aged 45, rising to £28.82 for someone aged 50.
-These quotes assume that the person applying for cover is a healthy non-smoker.
+According to comparison site Insurance Hero, the average price of a £100,000 level life insurance policy with a 30-year term would be, £28.81 a month for someone aged 50, assuming that the person applying for cover is a healthy non-smoker.
+Premiums jump to £60.11 a month for the same aged person if they’re a smoker.
 Of course, the actual amount you’ll pay depends on your personal circumstances and requirements, and so may be lower or higher than this.

 Like any type of insurance, it’s best to compare the cost across a range of insurers, whatever type of protection policy you’re buying.
 This could see the price fall dramatically, and premiums can usually be tailored to your budget by tweaking the details, such as how much is paid out, or the term.